 Salary and Job Outlook

-In May 2012, the U.S. Bureau of Labor Statistics (BLS) reported that electro-mechanical technicians, including automation technicians, had a median annual salary of $51,820.
-The number of jobs for electro-mechanical technicians is expected to remain the same during the 2010-2020 decade, according to the BLS.
+While salary and outlook data isn't collected for this career, the U.S. Bureau of Labor Statistics (BLS) reports that these professionals make a salary similar to electro-mechanical technicians.
+In May 2012, the BLS reported that electro-mechanical technicians had a median annual salary of $51,820.
+Job growth for electro-mechanical technicians was expected to be 4% during the 2012-2022 decade, according to the BLS.

 Related to Automation Technician: Job Description, Duties and Requirements

 - Recently Updated